Classes in 2015:

 - Pass an Enrollment Physical which includes a drug screen.

 - National Incident Management Courses (NIMS) – 100,200,and 700

 The following aptitudes are required by the PA DOH and are a minimum foundation that each program builds upon.
 Please see specific course handbook for further information on requirements.

 Students must have visual acuity sufficient to distinguish visual color discrimination in examining patients and determining by appearance diagnostic signs that require immediate detection and proper action

 Students must have hearing acuity sufficient to receive verbal directions and instructions and to distinguish diagnostic signs

 Students must have the ability to read and write English sufficiently to read items such as prescription bottles, and to write English sufficiently to complete patient record forms and examination

-Students must have the ability to perform the skill objectives as outlined in the EMT National Standard Curriculum as well as the functional job description of an EMT provided by the Pennsylvania Department of Health Bureau of EMS
+Students must have the ability to perform the skill objectives as outlined in the EMT National Educational Standards as well as the functional job description of an EMT provided by the Pennsylvania Department of Health, Bureau of EMS

 Note: A waiver request may be submitted in writing to the Program Director if accommodation is needed for any of these.
 A request for accommodation does not guarantee reprieve or special considerations.
 All accommodation requests must be submitted prior to the start of the second class and the Training Institute will only offer the same accommodations as that is allowable from the Pennsylvania Department of Health Bureau of EMS.
 All students must have the aptitudes as listed above when taking the practical skills examination for certification.
 Medical problems must be resolved prior to taking the practical examinations.